ogri-la/strongbox/README.md

 The 'full' catalogue contains all addons from all supported hosts, ever, and is approximately 15.3k addons large.
 It contains many addons that haven't been updated in years.

-There are also per-host catalogues, like a 'curseforge' catalogue, and strongbox supports selecting between all of them.
+There are also per-host catalogues, like a 'wowinterface' catalogue, and strongbox supports selecting between all of them.

 Catalogues are updated weekly.
 New addons released during the week will not be present until the next week.
 Addons can be installed using its URL in these cases.